 All of the CBD we use in our products comes from industrialized hemp CBD.
 The hemp plants undergo a process that extracts CBD from the plant, and removes majority of the other plant compounds.
 This allows for the end result to be a pure white powder that contains 99%+ of pure CBD isolate.
-CBD has been proven to contain properties for fighting pain, inflammation, as well as helping to aid with appetite, and sleep.
+CBD has been proven to contain properties for fighting pain, , as well as helping to aid with appetite, and sleep.
 Since CBD also has antibacterial properties, it has shown to have an impact on skin conditions such as acne, psoriasis, and eczema.

 So when it comes to the difference you may ask yourself which is better?
 Ultimately that is to be left up to the consumer, and what benefits you are looking to get from consuming one or the other.
-If you’re looking for relief from pain, inflammation, stress, or anxiety, CBD Oil is going to be the way to go.
+If you’re looking for relief from pain, , stress, or , CBD Oil is going to be the way to go.
 If you’re looking for more of a staple food that provides excellent nutritional value, you may want to consider a product that is made from the shelled seeds of the hemp plant.